costoffreedom/costoffreedom-book/book/affordances/self-sufficiency.md

 to be brave when I feel insecure about what I am doing, and making it silly to worry about where I am going to keep those three pieces of furniture for a while.</p>

-> Pauline Gadea is 30 years old.
-She lives in Toulouse.
-After years in the media, Pauline now works in local food craft products.